Sex Worker's Opera: Cast

-The Sex Workers’ Opera has a policy that the cast and creative team should be at minimum 50 per cent sex workers, whose personal experiences make up the main body of the show.
+The Sex Worker's Opera has a policy that the cast and creative team should be at minimum 50 per cent sex workers, whose personal experiences make up the main body of the show.
 This multimedia performance also includes more than 50 stories from sex workers across 17 countries, creating a multi-voiced, diverse and rich landscape of the industry; from street-workers in Chile dealing with global south inequality to WebCam models in the USA performing poetry.

 Response

 In 2016 Siobhan Knox, Rachel Burley, and Charlotte Rose, appeared on This Morning on ITV to promote the opera.

-In a 2016 review, Charlotte Beale of The Independent found the production too long, but called The Sex Workers Opera “one of the most important pieces of theatre you see this year”, and says it offers a rare and intimate insight about sex work from a position, the sex workers themselves, which is often ignored or stigmatised.
+In a 2016 review, Charlotte Beale of The Independent found the production too long, but called the Sex Worker's Opera "one of the most important pieces of theatre you see this year", and says it offers a rare and intimate insight about sex work from a position, the sex workers themselves, which is often ignored or stigmatised.